Sri Prakash Lohia: Wealth

-In May 2025, the Sunday Times Rich List estimated Lohia's net worth to be £6,028 billion.

 Personal life

 Lohia rarely gives interviews or makes public appearances.

 Lohia and his wife, Seema Mittal (sister of Lakshmi Mittal), have two children, Amit and Shruti.
 Amit graduated magna cum laude from the University of Pennsylvania's Wharton School of Business.

 Lohia is one of the world's largest collectors of old books and lithographs.

 Awards

 In 2012, Lohia was given the Pravasi Bharatiya Samman award (Overseas Indian award) by the President of India.